JuliaOpt/MathProgBase.jl/doc/lowlevel.rst

 .. function:: getobjval(m::AbstractMathProgModel)

     Returns the objective value of the solution found by the solver.
-For MIPs, this may be the objective value for the best feasible solution if optimality is not proven.
+In particular, this may be the objective value for the best feasible solution if optimality is not attained or proven.

 .. function:: getobjbound(m::AbstractMathProgModel)